-Glucoraphanin is a glucosinolate in broccoli.
-When broccoli is chewed or cut, the glucoraphanin is changed into an isothiocyanate called sulforaphane.
+When broccoli is chewed or cut, its glucoraphanin is changed into an isothiocyanate called sulforaphane.
 In laboratory experiments with cell cultures, sulforaphane prevents the division of cancer cells and triggers their death.

 Chemicals often have different effects inside a living body than they do on isolated cells, but sulforaphane has been found to slow the growth of tumors in mice.
 Sulforaphane may turn on tumor suppressor genes and may also make some carcinogens (chemicals that cause cancer) harmless.
 It seems to be the chief chemical being explored by researchers who are interested in broccoli's effect on health problems.
 Particular attention is being paid to broccoli sprouts, which contain a higher percentage of sulforaphane than mature broccoli.

 Other Potential Health Benefits of Broccoli